Wannabe99/FALCONSTRIKE/README.md

 </p>

 ## Usage
 There are many hard things in life but generating an implant shouldn't be one.
-This is the reason the `generate_implant.py` script has been made to make your life a breeze.
+This is the reason the `generate_implant.py` script has been created to make your life a breeze.
 The process is as simple as:
 ```
 git clone https://github.com/slaeryan/FALCONSTRIKE.git